Ancient remains in Persia: October 2013

 Click on the little images to enlarge them.

 Started by Cyrus, mostly completed by Darius in about 500 BC, but added to by later Achaemenian rulers, Persepolis was destroyed by Alexander.
 Most of its pillars were made of wood (cedars from Lebanon and teak from India), so when Alexander burned it down, little of the overall structure remained.
-That is why Persepolis is less impressive in an overall view than some other ancient buildings. loading jpeg
+That is why Persepolis is less impressive in a overall view than some other ancient buildings. loading jpeg

 The Gate of Nations.
 The retaining wall and dual stairways have survived more or less intact.
 (The main part of the site is off to the right.) loading jpeg loading jpeg